hjpdev/bank-tech-test-java/README.md

   As a customer,
   so I can spend my money,
   I want to be able to make withdrawals.

   As a customer,
+  so I can pay for unpredicted expenditures,
+  I want an overdraft to tide me over.

+  As a customer,
+  so I don't exceed my overdraft,
+  I want to be stopped withdrawing over this amount

+  As a customer,
   so I can see previous transactions,
   I want to be able to view my statement.

+  As a bank,
+  so we can encourage customers to open accounts, we want the ability to open them with money already in.
 ```